Leaderboard/QueueSim

 simulate_scenario

-Run one of the four preset scenarios (single, coffee, er, callcenter) with optional overrides.
+Run one of the four preset scenarios (single, coffee, grocery, callcenter) with optional overrides.
 Overrides apply UNIFORMLY across open hours — e.g. setting servers=5 on 'coffee' replaces the 4/6/4 staffing pattern with a flat 5 during open hours (closed hours stay at zero).
 Use this for (a) faithful reproduction of a scenario's defaults, or (b) uniform scaling (everywhere it was open, use these new numbers).
 Do NOT use this when the user wants to keep a scheduled scenario's shape but tweak just one part — there's no per-hour override here, and collapsing a 4/6/4 pattern to 5 often isn't what the user meant.
 For flat what-if analysis on scheduled scenarios, prefer simulate_mmc using peak params from describe_scenario.
+ANTI-FABRICATION: returned numbers come from a real discrete-event simulation run.
+Quote them VERBATIM in your reply.
+Do not round, estimate, or compute derived figures from training-data recall.
+If the user asks a follow-up about the same scenario+overrides, re-call this tool rather than recalling numbers from earlier in the conversation.

 explain_queueing_theory